pytorch/pytorch/docs/source/sparse.rst

 Why and when to use sparsity
 ++++++++++++++++++++++++++++

-:class:`torch.Tensor` by default stores memory contiguously in memory leading to efficient implementations of various array processing algorithms that rely on the fast access to elements.
+:class:`torch.Tensor` by default stores elements contiguously in physical memory leading to efficient implementations of various array processing algorithms that require fast access to elements.
 However, some users might decide to represent data such as graph adjacency matrices, pruned weights or points clouds by Tensors whose elements are compromised primarily of zeros.
 We can provide performance optimizations for these use cases by providing sparse storage formats.

 Various sparse storage formats (`such as COO, CSR/CSC, LIL, etc.`__) have been developed over the years.
-They all have in common that they track the positions of non-zero valued elements and maybe some, but most importantly not all, zero valued elements.
+They all compress data by only tracking the positions of non-zero valued elements and perhaps some, but not all, zero valued elements.

 By compressing repeat zeros sparse storage formats aim to save memory and computational resources on various CPUs and GPUs.
-Especially for high degrees of sparsity this can have significant performance implications.
+Especially for high degrees of sparsity or highly structured sparsity this can have significant performance implications.

-The exact details or a given sparse storage format can matter a lot depending on the device and array processing algorithm in question.
-Therefore it is important to note that using a sparse storage format is not always advantageous.
+It is important to note that using a sparse storage format is not always advantageous.
 Details such as the distribution of zero valued elements and the level of sparsity matter.
-We aim to make it easy to try these different compression techniques, but we do not provide a means of determining the best one for your particular application.
+We aim to make it easy to try these different compression techniques, but we do not provide a programmatic means of determining the best one for your particular application.
+Of course you are always welcome to ask for help in our Discussion forum https://dev-discuss.pytorch.org/.

 Overview
 ++++++++

-It is straightforward to construct a sparse Tensor from a given dense Tensor by using the conversion routines.
+We want it to be straightforward to construct a sparse Tensor from a given dense Tensor by providing conversion routines for each layout.

     >>> a = torch.tensor([[0, 1.], [0, 0]])
     >>> b = torch.tensor([[0, 2.], [3, 0]])